Docker CLI quick reference

 You must stop the container before deleting.

-List all containers (including stopped)
+List all containers including the stopped containers.

 docker container ls --all